katch0420/MaceBot/README.md

         * Gives a diamond Mace HT kit to bot with unbreakable Tag.
 To get a kit with mending and unbreaking enchantments add `false` argument in end of command.
     * `settings`
       * `elytra`
-        * Toggles elytra Usage of Bot. [!]
+        * Toggles elytra Usage of Bot.
       * `auto-refill`
         * Toggles inventory refill of Bot.
-This is recommended for current available release.
+      * `attack`
+        * Decides Whether the bot can hurt you or not.
+(Kinda forgot to add the login in current release will be added in future release.
+Sorry)
+      * `crits`
+        * Toggles Crit attacks.
+      * `ordinary-mace`
+        * Toggles Classic mace attacks.
   * `player`
     * `mace-kit`
       * `netherite [<boolean>]`